 We created the "OPEN CARRY LEGAL DEFENSE FUND, Inc." as a non-profit organization in Virginia.
 However, we need start-up costs of approximately $5,000 to be able to set up the website, "caging" company to receive and account for all finances, a Treasurer, etc.

 They are willing to do something truly extraordinary: Start fund-raising to support "open carry" and "constitutional carry" of weapons protected by the Second Amendment ON CONTINGENCY -- WITHOUT charging a fee up front.
 That is extraordinary and almost unheard of.

-WE DO NEED at least $2,500 in out of pocket expenses (that is NOT to me, NOT to our organization, NOT to the fund-raiser, but to vendors to do set-up work) to set up a website with the ability to process donations and keep records, and have different landing pages for each fund-raising appeal, hire some of the vendors for receiving and accounting for donations, etc.
+But WE DO NEED $5,000 in out of pocket expenses (that is NOT to me, NOT to our organization, NOT to the fund-raiser, but to vendors to do set-up work) to set up a website with the ability to process donations and keep records, and have different landing pages for each fund-raising appeal, hire some of the vendors for receiving and accounting for donations, etc.

 But we have to set up a legal structure to do this.
 The "Open Carry Legal Defense fund, Inc." will hire an independent firm to receive the donations and account for every dollar under strict standards.
 The Fund will hire a bookkeeper to account for and report on this.

-However, Virginia has convicted citizens of just HOLDING a B. B. gun "in such a manner" as to make someone feel afraid.
+Virginia has actually convicted citizens of just HOLDING a B. B. gun "in such a manner" as to make someone feel afraid.